statikfintechllc/Mobile-Mirror/docs/README.md

 </div>

+⚠️*The Working Directory will be AscendAI/GremlinGPT, His tools are Architeched.
+Time to attach and Debug*⚠️

 > Remote code, build, and ops on your home computer — from your phone — with zero cloud or port-forwarding.

 UPDATE: System fully operational!